theship/jubu_site/docs/blog/posts/creating-developer-content.md

 ### Begin a knowledge graph

-Even an abandoned knowledge graph can help future collaborators understand what came before: why was this feature designed with that model, how did two systems work together at first, which code name was the precursor to which product name?
+Even an abandoned knowledge graph can help future collaborators understand what came before: why was this feature designed with that model?
+How did two systems work together at first?
+Which code name was the precursor to which product name?
 Somewhere in the organization should be a graphical representation of the important components of the vision and the results.
-Have fun proposing an ontology, just don't become like the sub-sub-librarian in Moby Dick.
+Have fun proposing an ontology, like the sub-sub-librarian in Moby Dick caught, but don't get caught in constructing perfect taxonomies.

+Knowledge graphs can be fed to LLMs.
+LLMs can generate them.
+And iteration of both ML and human curation can improve the quality of your content.

 ## Summary